Do the stuff that makes your business viable before you go slapping your new logo on t-shirts and showing off at networking events.

-I have a few views on marketing your brand spanking new business online.
 The internet is a vast wealth of opportunity.
-Today I encourage you to take a long hard look at your goals for this year and how you’re going to achieve them.
+Today I encourage you to take a long hard look at your goals and how you’re going to achieve them.
 Today’s post is part rant, part constructive criticism, part education, part encouragement.
 I leave you to determine the percentages yourself.
 I’ll jump right in.

-Before you invest in a $2k website (or even a $99 website) – have you done the free sh!t?
+Before you invest in a website (even a $99 one) – have you done the free sh!t?
 And by free sh!t, I don’t mean 300 Facebook posts to demand that people buy your crap or discounting yourself into oblivion.
 I mean taking the time to get deeper into defining your target market than say, “women 25-65 in Atlanta.”
 You don’t have the right to complain about ANYBODY’s price until you have done the free stuff.
-I’ve found that many new womenpreneurs want a magic bullet that will make them appear everywhere – and that bullet should be $100 or less, naturally.
+I’ve found that many newbiepreneurs want a magic bullet that will make them appear everywhere – and that bullet should be $100 or less, naturally.
 Well, it kind of is.
 Except it’s not magic.
 It’s work.
 Read on.

 2. Marketing Plan.
 If you’ve paid for a brand coach and/or graphic designer already at this point – that is, before you have a marketing plan for that identity, allow me to sideeye you.
 Do the free stuff that makes your business viable before you go slapping your new logo on t-shirts and showing off at networking events full of people who will not buy anything from your as-yet-nonexistent business.